AGNC Investment's Q4 2016 Income Statement And EPS Projection - Part 2

 Focus of Article:

-The focus of PART 2 of this article is to provide a detailed projection of AGNC's consolidated statement of comprehensive income for the fourth quarter of 2016 regarding the following account (including several "sub-accounts"): 4) "gain (loss) on derivative instruments and other securities, net".
+The focus of PART 2 of this article is to provide a detailed projection of AGNC's consolidated statement of comprehensive income for the fourth quarter of 2016 regarding the following account (including several "sub-accounts"): 4) "gain (loss) on derivative instruments and other securities, net."
 PART 2 will also discuss AGNC's projected net income (loss) and earnings per share ("EPS") amounts.
 For readers who just want the summarized account projection, I would suggest to scroll down to the "Conclusions Drawn" section at the bottom of the article.

 By understanding the trends that occurred within AGNC's operations during the fourth quarter of 2016, one can apply this information to sector peers as well.
 As such, the discussion/analysis below is not solely applicable to AGNC but to the fixed-rate agency mortgage real estate investment trust (mREIT) sector as a whole.
-This includes, but is not limited to, the following fixed-rate agency mREIT peers: 1) ARMOUR Residential REIT Inc. (NYSE:ARR); 2) CYS Investments Inc. (NYSE:CYS); 3) Annaly Capital Management Inc. (NYSE:NLY); and 4) Orchid Island Capital Inc. (NYSE:ORC).
+This includes, but is not limited to, the following fixed-rate agency mREIT peers: 1) ARMOUR Residential REIT, Inc. (NYSE:ARR); 2) CYS Investments, Inc. (NYSE:CYS); 3) Annaly Capital Management, Inc. (NYSE:NLY); and 4) Orchid Island Capital, Inc. (NYSE:ORC).

 4) Gain (Loss) on Derivative Instruments and Other Securities, Net: